 The stripping costs incurred during the production phase of a mine are accounted for as variable production costs and are included in the costs of the inventory produced during the period that the stripping costs are incurred.
-To the extent the benefit is improved access to ore, the stripping costs are mainly recognized as property, plant and equipment.
+To the extent of the benefit of improved access to ore, the stripping costs are mainly recognized as property, plant and equipment.